scottzach1/Project-Beans/project_requirement/project-requirement.md

 The avionics package will be required to facilitate controlled flight with self correction.
-To achieve this, the avionics package will contain a guidance system unit consisting of a tuned PID (proportional, differential and integral) controller.
+To achieve this, the avionics package will contain a guidance system consisting of a tuned PID (proportional, differential and integral) controller.
 This unit will take the IMU data as well as the current position of the gimbal as inputs.
 It will then output positional information which will be used to alter the current